sandeep-ps/sam2/README_sam2_crop_cli.md

     - Lower values (e.g., 512) use less memory but may lose some detail
     - Default value of 1024 provides a good balance between quality and memory usage

+11. **Overwrite Control**:
+    - By default, the tool skips existing segment images to avoid overwriting previous work
+    - Use `--overwrite` to force regeneration of all segments, overwriting existing files
+    - Useful when you want to update segments with new parameters or model settings
+    - The tool logs which segments are being skipped when overwrite is disabled

 ## Troubleshooting

 ### Common Issues